 Sethuram (Seth) Soman has been teaching and conducting joint research with undergraduate students for over a decade.
 His research interest is on the process and effects of environmental decision-making.

-In addition to designing and delivering courses at the undergraduate and graduate levels, he served on a number of university-wide committees and as an interim department chair.
-Courses designed for both face-to-face and online include: principles of economics, business statistics, financial management, commodities futures and options market, natural resources economics, GIS for business, remote sensing, farm management, and agriculture marketing.
+Along with designing and delivering courses at the undergraduate and graduate levels, he served on a number of universitywide committees and as an interim department chair.
+Courses designed for both face-to-face and online include: principles of economics, business statistics, financial management, commodities futures and options market, natural resources economics, GIS for business, remote sensing, farm management and agriculture marketing.

 Professor Soman considers himself an early adopter and enjoys employing a variety of instructional technologies in his classes.
 He is well versed in using online teaching platforms such as Blackboard, Moodle, and Canvas.
 He employs clickers in his classes as well as simulations and trading games.
-In fact, one of his career highlights was leading a team of students who won first place in a national commodity trading competition.
+One of his career highlights was leading a team of students that won first place in a national commodity trading competition.

 1 (802) 485-2273